TextureGroup/Texture/docs/_docs/subclassing.md

 ### `-init`

-This method is called once, at the very begining of an ASViewController's lifecycle.
+This method is called once, at the very beginning of an ASViewController's lifecycle.
 As with UIViewController initialization, it is best practice to **never access** `self.view` or `self.node.view` in this method as it will force the view to be created early.
 Instead, do any view access in -viewDidLoad.

 ASViewController's designated initializer is `initWithNode:`.
 A typical initializer will look something like the code below.
 Note how the ASViewController's node is created _before_ calling super.
 An ASViewController manages a node similarly to how a UIViewController manages a view, but the initialization is slightly different.